armbian/build/.github/PULL_REQUEST_TEMPLATE.md

-Please use the "Preview" tab above to view this message
+Please use the "Preview" tab above to view this message if you are seeing this in the new pull request text box.

 Please make sure that: